Roads Less Traveled

 White Tanks & Bartlett Lake, Arizona

-heading for a change: White Tanks Regional Park on the west side of Phoenix.
+change of pace: White Tanks Regional Park on the west side of Phoenix.
 This is a

 pretty park and campground set smack in the middle of some of the nicest Sonoran Desert